 If, after reviewing the case file and trial records, your attorney is simply unable to find any legitimate arguable appellate issues…that is, an issue that he/she believes has a reasonable potential for success…he/she may file a “Wende” brief.
 A “Wende” brief is filed only where counsel finds no arguable appellate issues…consequently, this is also called a “no-merit” brief.35

 Because the appellant’s attorney is required to submit a brief, this allows the attorney to fulfill his/her duty to the client without breaching his/her professional duty by filing a frivolous appeal.
-When an attorney files this type of brief, he/she is silent on the merits of the case…or rather the lack thereof…and simply expresses his/her availability to brief any issues in which the Court may have interest.
+When an attorney files this type of brief, he/she is silent on the merits of the case…or rather the lack thereof…and simply expresses his/her availability to brief any issues in which the Court may have an interest.

 The respondent is typically the prosecution…that is, “The People” or “The People of the State of California”…although there may be times when the prosecution is the appellant.
 In the latter case, the respondent’s brief is filed by the defendant.